-- Develop advanced knowledge and skills in therapy which can be applied in church settings or other professional settings;
+- Apply advanced knowledge and skills in therapy which can be applied in church settings or other professional settings;

-- Develop advanced knowledge and professional skills in Family Therapy;
+- Demonstrate advanced knowledge and professional skills in Family Therapy;

 - Interpret ministry in relation to the context of Family Therapy;

 - Analyze literature, materials, and methodologies which develop leadership, teaching, and counseling skills used in helping relationships;

 - Nurture personal reflection and growth;

 - Meet academic requirements to be a Licensed Marriage and Family Therapist (LMFT) or to be a Licensed Professional Counselor (LPC);